 Head of content and editorial

 Neil is responsible for helping create engaging and informative content for one of the world’s biggest hotel groups, delivering strategic communications concerning IHG’s brands, performance, business and senior leadership.
 Neil has worked at IHG since 2015.
 Prior to that he was an award-winning journalist, spending almost a decade working in newspaper and radio, and with Reuters, first on the sports desk and then financial news.
 His favourite things are sport, films and family time.

-Head of internal communications and engagement
+Head of internal communications and community liaison

 Head of digital